 - Wildlife – an amazing variety of birds and wildlife to look out for, we suggest you bring binoculars

-Village shopping in Alston includes two supermarkets, several galleries and gift shops, a healthfood co-operative with delicatessen (open 7 days), a boutique bookshop, a butcher, two hairdressers, a beauty salon, antique & vintage shops, a Post Office with cakes and sweets, an outdoor shop plus an arts and crafts shop within the local library/TIC in the Town Hall.
+Village shopping in Alston includes two supermarkets, craft shops, galleries and gift shops, a healthfood co-operative with delicatessen (open 7 days), a boutique bookshop, two hairdressers, a beauty salon, a Post Office with cakes and sweets, an outdoor shop plus an arts and crafts shop within the local library/TIC in the Town Hall.

-Childrens’ play area at the top of Alston Town.
+Childrens’ play area and park at the top of Alston Town.

 Regular events – theatre, music, pantomimes and films at Alston Town Hall plus a monthly craft market also music, film and activities at nearby Garrigill village hall.
 South Tyne Steam Railway in Alston runs events throughout the year as does Killhope Lead Mining Museum.

 Seasonal events at Tyne Willows green near the South Tyne river include Alston Agricultural Show, Alston Gala and Sheep Dog trials.
 Alston Craftworkers hold a pre-Christmas event and arts & crafts exhibitions take place in the church, Town Hall or local galleries.

 Annual events include North Pennines Walking Festival and Alston Live summer music festival.

 Visit Alston Town Hall Local Links for information on current events.

 Food & Drink

 Local cafés and restaurants